 Combat or competition

-The Methodical Pyramid is a progress-targeted model.
-It describes process and progress in the learning of movement.
-It was developed as a progress model of the Budo Ninjutsu martial-art, but soon honed into a more comprehensive model that facilitates other movement goals.
+The Methodical Pyramid is a helpful model.
+It describes the process and progress in the learning of movement.
+It was developed for martial-art, but morphed into a more comprehensive model that can facilitates other goals.

-This does not stand as a contradiction to other models that analyze martial activities by other means.
-Most of these models try to use analysis as means of navigation and categorization.
-There are models that analyze martial-arts along other parameters such as types of techniques, “softness”, country of origin etc. Most other models do not contradict the progress model presented in this booklet, even while setting their own unique goals.
+This does not stand as a contradiction to other models that use analysis as means of navigation and categorization.
+There are models that analyze martial-arts along other parameters such as types of techniques, "softness", country of origin etc.

-The Budo Ninjutsu martial-art progress model is based on the following premise: a martial-art prepares its practitioners for real fighting as well.
+The Pyramid working methodology is based on the following premise: a martial-art prepares its practitioners for real fighting as well.

 The need for new terminology

-As work on the model began, I used only Japanese names to describe the different levels.
-In time, as more general applications were developed for the progress model, the use of English/Hebrew terms seemed more apt.
-The tradition is, indeed, Japanese, but it needs to be adapted to the West.
+As work on the model began, I used Japanese terms to describe the different levels.
+In time, as more general applications were developed for the pyramid progress model, the use of descriptive English/Hebrew terms seemed more intuitive.
+The tradition is, indeed, Japanese, but it needs to be adjusted for clarity.
 The precise meaning of terms is important: the existence of different interpretations for the same term hinders learning and sharing knowledge among various disciplines.
 Some contents that receive a precise definition in this booklet are different from those commonly used in our field.
-As more professionals embrace the names and terminology of this booklet they will comprehend the model and facilitate communication amongst peers.
+As more professionals use the names and terminology of this model, we will facilitate communication and development among peers.